smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 !!!

 ## Integerating Basics
-Native API methods are not exposed automatically to javascript.
-This means you must expose methods you wish to use to use.
+Native API methods are not exposed automatically to Javascript.
+This means you must expose methods you wish to use to use own your own.
 To get started you must implement `RCTBridgeModule` protocol.
 Please follow [Integrating Basics](https://smartdevicelink.com/en/guides/iOS/getting-started/integration-basics/) for the basic setup.
 This is the necessary starting point in order to contunie with this example.
 Please make sure you also set up a simple UI with buttons and some textfields.

 ## Creating the RCTBridge
 To create a native module you must implement the `RCTBridgeModule` protocol.
 Update ProxyManager to include `RCTBridgeModule`.